cunybpl/nycet_pnp/src/content/measurement_techniques/system-air-temperature.md

 ### 2. Installation of equipment

 1. To measure temperature of the air streams inside of an AHU, place the loggers inside of the ductwork.

+{{< admonition type="tip" >}}
  Mixed air temperature is the most difficult data to collect because some mixed air chambers make it difficult to install a data logger to accurately capture mixed air.
 The measurement uncertainty introduced is unknown.
+Experiment with different logger placements within the air chamber to minimize measurement uncertainty.
+{{< /admonition >}}

+{{< admonition type="warning" >}}
+Do not place the loggers near heating and/or cooling coils.
+{{< /admonition >}}

 2. Confirm that the logger is recording, and that the sensor is accurately identifying the airstream’s temperature.
 If the logger has a screen, ensure that the temperature value is displayed on the logger screen.
 If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.
-3. Do not move the logger after it has been installed.

-{{< admonition type="tip" >}}
-Experiment with different logger placements within the air chamber to minimize measurement uncertainty.
-{{< /admonition >}}

 {{< admonition type="warning" >}}
-Do not place the loggers near heating and/or cooling coils.
+Do not move the logger after it has been installed.
 {{< /admonition >}}

 <iframe class ="video" src="https://www.youtube.com/embed/R9MDkohMD-E?si=odLhnqUNiW_KlZgU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>